GarrettBrown-dev/GarrettBrown-dev/README.md

   </p>
 </div>

 Hiya!
 My name is Garrett Brown, and I'm an aspiring Software Dev!
 I'm currently looking for my first job in the tech industry and I'm super stoked to be a part of the programming world!
 I will also be joining Kona Connect doing volunteer work to work on their chat bot, Sophia for domestic abuse survivors!
 I live in SE Portland and went to Epicodus coding bootcamp for about 6 months!
 My main passions in software include awesome UI/UX experiences, visual arts, animation, game-design, and music creation!

+Update 11/15/2021: Wow!
+It's been a second since I've had consistant commits, huh?
+While there are a few projects I've been contributing to that aren't showing on my GH feed, namely Sophia, I've also been running into some issues with my mental health that have been preventing mefrom wanting to code, namely, Imposter Syndrome.
+Plus I've been focusing a little too heavily on applying for jobs over honing my skills, but I'm ready to crack back into coding, and I'm starting by re-upping on JavaScript, my favorite language! :D

 📃 About Me:
 - 😄 Pronouns: ** he/him **
-- 🌱 I’m currently learning ... ⚡ Kona Connect Related: WordPress!
-For my own fun: WebGL, PlayCanvas, Three.js and C++! ⚡
+- 🌱 I’m currently ...
+Reviewing my JavaScript Skills!  ⚡
 - 👣 Next steps for me ...
-Finishing my internship with Hubb, assisting Kona Connect on their website, and finding a career of my own!! 🦾
+Landing my first Software Engineering job! 🦾
-- 💬 Ask me about Gaming, Metal and Electronic Music, or my pups! 🍹
+- 💬 Ask me about Gaming, animation, metal and electronic music, my vinyl collection, or my theatre background! 🍹

 📫 Find me:
 - <a href=https://www.linkedin.com/in/garrett-brown-d/>LinkedIn</a>